Types of Websites: Explore the World Wide Web!

 18. Home & Garden

-• Online resources offering home improvement ideas, gardening tips, and interior design inspiration.
+Online resources offer home improvement ideas, gardening tips, and inspiration for interior design.

 19. Pets

-• Platforms providing information on pet care, training, health, and adoption services for animal lovers.
+Platforms provide animal lovers with information on pet care, training, health, and adoption services.

 20. Finance & Investing